Ukraine: Economy

 In 2021, agriculture was the biggest sector of the economy.
 Ukraine is one of the world's largest wheat exporters.
 It remains among the poorest countries in Europe with the lowest nominal GDP per capita.
-Despite improvements, as in Moldova corruption in Ukraine remains an obstacle to joining the EU; the country was rated 104th out of 180 in the Corruption Perceptions Index for 2023.
+Despite improvements, as in Moldova corruption in Ukraine remains an obstacle to joining the EU; the country was rated 104th out of 181 in the Corruption Perceptions Index for 2025.
 In 2021, Ukraine's GDP per capita by purchasing power parity was just over $14,000.
-Despite supplying emergency financial support, the IMF expected the economy to shrink considerably by 35% in 2022 due to Russia's invasion.
+Despite supplying emergency financial support, the IMF expected the economy to shrink considerably by 35% in 2022 due to the Russo-Ukrainian war.
 One 2022 estimate was that post-war reconstruction costs might reach half a trillion dollars.

 In 2021, the average salary in Ukraine reached its highest level at almost ₴14,300 (US$525) per month.
 About 1% of Ukrainians lived below the national poverty line in 2019.
 Unemployment in Ukraine was 4.5% in 2019.
 In 2019 5–15% of the Ukrainian population were categorised as middle class.
 In 2020 Ukraine's government debt was roughly 50% of its nominal GDP.

 In 2021 mineral commodities and light industry were important sectors.
 Ukraine produces nearly all types of transportation vehicles and spacecraft.
 The European Union is the country's main trade partner, and remittances from Ukrainians working abroad are important.